 I received my Everdrive PCB’s recently directly from the maker KRIKzz in Ukraine, thanks to “dutch” for setting up a group buy for ASSEMbler board members.

 The Everdrive is a flash cartridge for the Megadrive/Genesis (Everdrive MD) and the Super Nintendo (Super Everdrive).
 Both boards take an SD card and load Rom images into flash memory and play them on the original hardware.
-The flashed game is retained even when the machine is switched off and the cart removed.
+Flashed game data is retained even when your machine is switched off or the cart removed.
 The Flash Rom is said to have a life 100,000 or more full writes.

 Both PCB’s are well designed and build to a very high standard.
 You have to remember that KRIKzz is a one man band when designing and manufacturing these devices, and there is often more demand than supply with the Everdrive’s selling out almost as soon as online shops get stock.